 Guests can take advantage of the online packages and discounts to ensure a better price and deal when visiting the Xcaret (10% OFF purchasing 7-20 days in advance, *15% OFF purchasing at least 21 days in advance, *Does not apply for Packages or Xperience Passport).
 So be sure and book EARLY!

-Xel Ha vs. Xcaret: Why choose?
-Do Both
+Why choose?
+Do Both!

 The Xel-Ha is a stunning park that offers fun water activities at every corner you turn.
-Depending on your presence, either park is a fun place to add some history lessons into your vacation while swimming in the sparkling rivers.
+Depending on your preference, either park is a fun place to add some history lessons to your vacation while swimming in the sparkling rivers.
 Just remember to book another trip back to the Rivera Maya in Mexico to visit the amusement park that you missed out on or better yet, do both on different days of the week that you are there.

-Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by the company that owns Xel Ha and Xcaret, Xcaret Experiencias.
+Disclosure: As is common in the travel industry, I was provided with accommodations, meals, and other compensation for the purposes of review by the company that owns Xel Ha and Xcaret, Xcaret Experiencias.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
 All Photos were taken by the author.
 Affiliate links are located in this article.